 (Photo courtesy of NetPS Plant Finder)

 A beautiful garnish mint producing medium green foliage that is heavily crinkled; pink or white flowers rise above in a mid summer show of color; great container plant and it is suggested that planting within a pot in the ground will curtail invasiveness

-Curly Mint is a perennial herb that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Curly Mint is a perennial herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
 The fragrant oval green leaves are usually harvested from late spring to late summer.
 The leaves have a minty taste.

 The leaves are most often used in the following ways:

 Curly Mint features bold spikes of pink tubular flowers with white overtones rising above the foliage in mid summer.
 Its attractive fragrant oval leaves remain green in color throughout the season.